QCBSRworkshops/QCBSRworkshops.github.io/content/english/faq.md

 title: Frequently Asked Questions
 ---

-> *Please note that some questions and answers are not yet finalised by the coordination team.
-Thank you for your patience.*

 ## About the workshops

 **Do I need to know `R` before coming to a workshop?**